world-privacy-and-identity-association/gigi/doc/jenkinsJob/README.txt

-you need the debian mysql-connector package (jar under /usr/share/java/mysql-connector.jar)
+you need the debian postgres-connector package (jar under /usr/share/java/postgresql-jdbc4.jar)

 <yourSqlPassword>
 a Password to the sql database to test in.